Little Golden Books

 The series started with publishing firm Simon & Schuster; Western Printing and Lithographing Company in Racine, Wisconsin was Simon & Schuster's partner in the Little Golden Books venture, with Western handling print operations.
 Ownership and control of the series have changed several times since; today, Penguin Random House is its current publisher.

 Despite changes in detail, the Little Golden Books maintain a distinctive appearance.
 A copy of The Poky Little Puppy bought today is essentially the same as one printed in 1942.
 Both are readily recognizable as Little Golden Books.
 At the time of the series' golden anniversary in 1992, Golden Books claimed that a billion and a half Little Golden Books had been sold.
 Although the Little Golden Books have remained the backbone of the product line, the enterprise that produced them has created a variety of children's books in various forms of media, including records, tapes, videos, and toys and games.
 Some titles have appeared in several different formats (including "A Golden Book").

 History

-Georges Duplaix, who in 1940 was head of Artists and Writers Guild Inc. (a division of Western Publishing), first came up with this idea when he created new books for children.
+Georges Duplaix, head of Artists and Writers Guild Inc. (a division of Western Publishing), came up with an idea for a new imprint as he was developing books for children.
 Meanwhile, a shared printing plant led Western and Simon & Schuster to develop a close relationship.
 In 1938, Western and Simon & Schuster released their first joint creation, A Children’s History.

-Duplaix had the idea to produce a colorful, more durable and affordable children's book than those being published at that time which sold for $2 to $3.
-With the help of his fellow Guild colleague Lucile Olge, Duplaix contacted Albert Leventhal and Leon Shimkin with his idea (Albert and Leon work for Simon & Schuster, and Albert serves as the company's vice president and sales manager).
+Duplaix had the idea to produce a colorful children's book that was more durable and affordable than those being published at that time, which often sold for US$2 to $3 (approximately $ to $ now).
+With the help of his fellow Guild colleague Lucile Olge, Duplaix contacted Albert Leventhal and Leon Shimkin with his idea (Albert and Leon worked for Simon & Schuster, and Albert served as the company's vice president and sales manager).

-The group decided to publish twelve titles for simultaneous release in what was to be called the Little Golden Books Series.
-Each book would have 42 pages, 28 printed in two-color, and 14 in four-color.
-The books would be staple-bound.
-The group first discussed a 50-cent price for the books, but Western did not want to compete with other 50-cent books already on the market.
-The group calculated that if the print run for each title was 50,000 copies instead of 25,000, the books could affordably sell for 25 cents each.
+The team agreed to launch twelve titles simultaneously under the banner of the Little Golden Books Series.
+Each book would consist of 42 pages, with 28 pages printed in two colors and 14 pages in four colors.
+The books would be bound with staples.
+Initially considering a price of 50 cents per book, there was hesitation due to existing competition in that price range.
+By increasing the print run to 50,000 copies per title instead of 25,000, they calculated that the books could be sold affordably at 25 cents each (equivalent to approximately $5 today).

 Mary Reed, Ph.D., a professor at the Teachers College, Columbia University, served as initial editor of the series.

 The first 12 titles were printed in September 1942 and released to stores in October: